Central extensions and proper actions on products of hyperbolic spaces: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
-Section \ref{sec: preliminary} is devoted to recalling some preliminary materials about Gromov-hyperbolic spaces, hyperbolic structures on groups, lineal actions and quasimorphisms.
-In Section \ref{sec: BasicPropertyOfPH}, we characterize the class of groups with property (PH) from lineal actions and prove Theorem \ref{IntroThm: PHFromLineal}.
-In Section \ref{sec: FirstExample}, we prove Proposition \ref{IntroProp: Rigidity} clause by clause.
-In Section \ref{Sec: CentQH}, we first introduce some necessary preliminaries about central extensions of groups and then collect abundant equivalent conditions for a central extension to have a bounded Euler class.
-As a result, we prove one direction of Theorems \ref{MainThm1}, \ref{MainThm2} there.
-In Section \ref{Sec: WQTUnderQuotient}, we construct hyperbolic quotient spaces and complete the proof of Theorems \ref{MainThm1}, \ref{MainThm2}.
-Finally, in Section \ref{sec: AmalDirPro}, we prove Theorems \ref{IntroThm: AmalDireProd}, \ref{RHHG}.
+Section \ref{sec: preliminary} is devoted to recalling some preliminary materials about Gromov-hyperbolic spaces, group actions, quasimorphisms, and central extensions.
+In Section \ref{sec: PHLineal}, we show that property QT implies PH and study the groups with either property from lineal actions.
+In Section \ref{sec: FirstExample}, we study some representative examples and prove Proposition \ref{IntroProp: PHButNotQT}, Proposition \ref{IntroProp: QTButNotPH0}, and Theorem \ref{IntroThm: 3Manifold}.
+In Section \ref{Sec: CentQH}, we provide several equivalent conditions for a central extension to have a bounded Euler class.
+As a result, we prove part of Theorem \ref{MainThm1} there.
+In Section \ref{Sec: PHUnderQuotient}, we construct hyperbolic spaces for central quotients and complete the proof of Theorem \ref{MainThm1}.
+This leads to applications to mapping class groups and outer automorphism groups of torsion-free one-ended hyperbolic groups.
+At the end, we collect some open questions about properties PH and QT in Section \ref{sec: OpenQues}.